 WHEA Logger Error Event ID 17

-How to fix WHEA Logger Errors in your event logs
+How to fix These Errors in your Windows Event Logs

-We are posting this fix as a courtesy, hope it saves you from hours of frustration.
+If you have WHEA Logger errors in Windows event viewer, here is how to fix it.
+We are posting this fix as a courtesy, so hope it saves you from hours of frustration.
 If it works for you drop us a quick email to let us know it helped you.
-Feel free to send others here as well.
+Feel free to send to others here as well.